Do you find it hard to navigate through WordPress hosting costs? Don’t worry, we are here to break it down for you.

 The starter plan at 10Web costs $10 per month.
 This price can go as low as $6, depending on how many websites you manage on our website.

-Kinsta is another managed WordPress hosting provider, that offers a wide range of high-quality services.
+Kinsta is a managed WordPress hosting provider, that offers a wide range of high-quality services.

 Kinsta, like 10Web, is powered by Google Cloud, which allows them to offer a high-level performance and great security.